NSQHS Standards (first edition) for private dental practices

 Accreditation process for private dental practices

-The accreditation process checks and ensures that a dental practice has systems and processes in place to improve the safety and quality of care for patients.
+The accreditation process assesses whether a dental practice has systems and processes in place to improve the safety and quality of care for patients.
 The process for a dental practice to become accredited involves:

 - A self-assessment of performance against the NSQHS Standards 1 – 6

-- An independent agency reviewing the dental practice
+- An independent approved accrediting agency conducting an assessment of the dental practice

 - The dental practice making suggested changes as part of a continuous quality improvement approach, and monitoring ongoing performance.

 For private dental practices, assessment to the NSQHS Standards (first edition) is voluntary.
 The Australian Dental Association Inc. supports dental practices participating in assessment to the NSQHS Standards (first edition) by an approved accrediting agency.
 Please contact the Australian Dental Association Inc. for further information.